Chincode123/Gymnasiearbete-Dronare/README.md

 ```
 Secondly, the motors are configured
 - First, values for the [`MotorController`](DroneLibrary/MotorController.h) class are set
-- Then, the pinmode's for the motor pins are set to ouput
+- Then, the pin-mode's for the motor-pins are set to ouput

 ```cpp
 void setup() {